 An African-American woman diagnosed with breast cancer today is 42% more likely to die from the disease than a white woman diagnosed with breast cancer.
 Breast cancer is a leading cause of death among Latinas and it is the second leading cause of death among Asians and Pacific Islanders.
 Yet, as in other areas of medical research, women of color are underrepresented.
 Studies show that only 12% of Latinas, 6% of African Americans, and 7% of Asian and Pacific Islanders are represented in national research efforts.

-“The ability of researchers to study how breast cancer specifically and uniquely affects women of color — and how best to treat it — will remain critically compromised until we have more women of color enrolled in breast cancer research studies,” said Dr. Susan Love, Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research.
-“Our goal is to have the Commit to Love campaign inspire all communities to join the Army of Women, ensuring that no researcher has an excuse for lack of diversity among their participants.”
+“The ability of researchers to study how breast cancer specifically and uniquely affects women of color — and how best to treat it — will remain critically compromised until we have more women of color enrolled in breast cancer research studies,” said Dr. Susan Love, Founder and Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research.
+“Our goal is to have the Commit to Love campaign inspire all communities to join the Love Research Army, ensuring that no researcher has an excuse for lack of diversity among their participants.”

 “Commit to Love” is anchored by an innovative five-part online video series that captures powerful testimonials from three women—an African-American, a Latina, and an Asian—who have been personally affected by breast cancer.
 Their stories shine a spotlight on the critical need to diversify breast cancer research participants.